aayushsearching/Pricing-Pattern-Shift-in-Real-Estate-Post-Pandemic/README.md

 🧩 Works even with incomplete CSVs thanks to auto-column detection

 🧪 Synthetic dataset generator if you don't provide real data

+🚀 How to Run the Project

+You can run this project with **your own real-estate dataset** or use the **built-in synthetic data generator**.

+▶️ Run with Your CSV Data

+Replace `yourfile.csv` with the path to your dataset:

+bash
+python pricing_pattern_shift.py --data yourfile.csv --output results

+Example (Windows):

+bash
+python pricing_pattern_shift.py --data "C:\Users\ragha\Downloads\Bengaluru_House_Data.csv" --output results

+All output files (charts + CSV summaries) will be saved to the results/ folder.

+▶️ Run With Synthetic Data (No CSV Needed)

+If you don’t provide a dataset, the script auto-generates a realistic synthetic real-estate dataset and runs the full pipeline:

+bash
+python pricing_pattern_shift.py

+▶️ Save Outputs to a Custom Folder
+You can specify your own output directory:

+bash
+python pricing_pattern_shift.py --data yourfile.csv --output analysis_output

+The folder will be created automatically.

+▶️ View Help / Usage Instructions

+bash
+python pricing_pattern_shift.py --help